arnab132/Meteorological-Data-Analysis-using-Python/README.md

 ![download](https://user-images.githubusercontent.com/22562694/122056458-3ab58680-ce07-11eb-9b45-c269a055c48c.png)

-Fig. 1: Screenshot of the Plot of Yearwise Changes in Apparent Temp and Humidity.
+Fig. 2: Screenshot of the Plot of Yearwise Changes in Apparent Temp and Humidity for the April Month.

 If you liked the code do Give a Star to support and keep supporting for more such works and implementation.